England vs Italy: When is it, how to watch on TV and where it is being played

 More recently the two have met in countless World Cup qualifiers and Euro knockout matches, most notably the ‘firework up the fundament’ debacle of the 2020 final at Wembley when many fans shamed the nation and England lost on penalties.

 Their latest match is England’s sixth in Euro 2024 qualifying group C, which they lead by six points with three matches to play, having beaten Italy, then under the management of Roberto Mancini, 2-1 in Naples in the opening group game.
-England have won three and drawn one of their subsequent qualifiers, Italy have one draw and two victories plus Saturday’s game in hand against Malta at Bari on Saturday night which should enable them to close the gap to three points before kick-off.
+England have won three and drawn one of their subsequent qualifiers, Italy have one draw and three victories, most recently beating Malta 4-0 on Saturday night.

 Jordan Henderson, meanwhile, has been backed by his England team-mates for his character and leadership after fans targeted him with jeers at Wembley during Friday night’s win over Australia following his move to Saudi Arabia last summer.
 Read more here.